coderitter/knight-form/README.md

   }

   field(field: Field) {
-    translator.translate(field.fieldPath) // use the field path here to be independent of tree changes which do not change the structure of the object described by the fields
+    translator.translate(field.fieldPath) // use the field path here to be independent of tree changes }
-  }
 }
 ```